googleinterns/measurement-library/README.md

 ```

 # Event Processors
-Events are processed with event options arguments.
-These can
+When `measure('event', 'eventName', eventOptions)` is called, every configured event processor will be given a
+chance to react to that event with the given options.
+They can also interact with the storage by overriding the
+default time to live for specific keys.

+Event processors may perform actions such as sending a network request based on the event data, interacting with
+the storage interface to commit and retrieve values from long-term storage, or reading values from the abstract model.

 ## Google Analytics
 To configure the Google Analytics event processor, constructor arguments can be passed in via the [code snippet](#installation).

 The supported constructor arguments are:
-* api_secret: The Google Analytics API Secret.
+* `api_secret`: The Google Analytics API Secret.
 The API secret can be generated via Google Analytics UI.
 Required when using the default measurement URL.
 If included, it will be added as a query parameter.
-* measurement_id: The property to be measured's Google Analytics measurement ID.
+* `measurement_id`: The property to be measured's Google Analytics measurement ID.
 Can be found via Google Analytics UI.
 Required when using the default measurement URL.
-* measurement_url: URL endpoint to send events to.
+* `measurement_url`: URL endpoint to send events to.
 Defaults to Google Analytics collection endpoint.
 Optional.
 If overriden, the user will need to ensure the URL forwards events to Google Analytics.
-* client_id_expires: Time in seconds to store the client ID in long term storage.
+* `client_id_expires`: Time in seconds to store the client ID in long term storage.
 Defaults to two years.
 Optional.
-* automatic_params: Array of event parameters that will be searched for in the global data model and pulled into all events if found.
+* `automatic_params`: Array of event parameters that will be searched for in the global data model and pulled into all events if found.
 Optional.

 A basic example: